Automate Asana Integration Tasks from PowerShell

 Rapidly create and deploy powerful .NET applications that integrate with Asana.

-Are you looking for a quick and easy way to access Asana data from PowerShell?
-We show how to use the Cmdlets for Asana and the CData ADO.NET Provider for Asana to connect to Asana data and synchronize, automate, download, and more.
+Are you in search of a quick and easy way to access Asana data from PowerShell?
+This article demonstrates how to utilize the Asana Cmdlets for tasks like connecting to Asana data, automating operations, downloading data, and more.

 The CData Cmdlets for Asana are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time access to Asana.

-The cmdlets are not only a PowerShell interface to the Asana API, but also an SQL interface; this tutorial shows how to use both to retrieve Asana data.
+The Cmdlets are not only a PowerShell interface to Asana, but also an SQL interface; this tutorial shows how to use both to retrieve Asana data.
 We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for Asana.
 To access Asana data from other .NET applications, like LINQPad, use the CData ADO.NET Provider for Asana.

-After obtaining the needed connection properties, accessing Asana data in PowerShell consists of three basic steps.
+Once you have acquired the necessary connection properties, accessing Asana data in PowerShell can be enabled in three steps.

 You can optionally set the following to refine the data returned from Asana.